andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 ---
 layout: post
-title: "Android WorkManager: A short Tutorial"
+title: "How to use WorkManager in Android"
 comments: true
 language: "EN"